 As a corporate finance lawyer for over 30 years, I have represented financial institutions and borrowers in financing all manner of projects and acquisitions.
 In addition, as one of the country’s leading experts on Native American Law, I have spent over 30 years in bringing Wall Street to Indian Country.

-On the corporate side, Steve represents institutions in commercial lending, debt securities issuance, tax-exempt lending, workouts, joint ventures, and general business matters.
+Steve represents institutions in commercial lending, debt securities issuance, tax-exempt lending, workouts, joint ventures, and general business matters.
 Throughout three decades, he has financed billions of dollars in mergers and acquisitions, project finance, real estate assets, ships, planes, casinos, and steel plants.
 Steve’s work has included securitizations, DIP financings, warehouse lending, indenture trustee representation, 144A offerings, and large-scale syndicated lending.